How to Integrate Salesforce and SAP using BRF Integrator.

 - 3 min read

-Integrating systems can be challenging, especially when dealing with robust platforms like Salesforce and SAP Business One.
-This article will show you how you can connect these two tools, creating an automated, secure, and scalable workflow using technologies like Apex, Python and Heroku.
+Integrating systems can be challenging, especially when dealing with robust platforms like SAP Business One Cloud and Salesforce.com.
+This article will show you how you can connect these two tools, creating an automated, secure, and scalable workflow using BRF Integrator and Heroku.

 Integration Overview

-The goal is to allow the SAP data to be consulted in real time from Salesforce, in a secure and stable manner, respecting SAP security restrictions.
+The goal is to allow the SAP data to be consumed in real time from Salesforce, in a secure and stable manner, respecting SAP security restrictions.

 To achieve this, dividing the integration into three main layers allows for better organization and maintainability: